 Now that you know the two main causes of dead teeth (trauma and decay), you will be able to pinpoint and avoid the things that can put you at risk for developing a dead tooth.

-As physical decay is the only cause that you can make lifestyle changes to actively prevent, here are nine things that you can do to prevent a dead tooth.
+As physical decay is the only cause, you can make lifestyle changes to prevent it actively, Here are nine things you can do to prevent a dead tooth.

-6. Avoid eating sugary foods or carbonated beverages as these can cause tooth decay.
+- Avoid eating sugary foods or carbonated beverages, as these can cause tooth decay.

-7. Wear a mouthguard to prevent trauma to your teeth due to grinding (bruxism).
+- Wear a mouthguard to prevent tooth trauma due to grinding (bruxism).

 Contact a Modern Dental Studio With Your Dentistry Needs

-Whether you are in need of a root canal, tooth extraction, or general dental care, our contemporary dental studio would be delighted to meet your dental needs with integrity and professionalism.
+To ensure a great dental experience, we prioritize your comfort and well-being.
+Whether you need a root canal, tooth extraction, or general dental care, our contemporary dental studio would be delighted to meet your dental needs with integrity and professionalism.

-Get in touch with The Chicago Dental Studio today to schedule your first appointment at our luxury dental studio or to speak with one of our staff about your dental needs.
+Contact The Chicago Dental Studio right now to make an appointment or speak with our friendly staff about your dental needs.

 Useful Resource